 As of November 30, 2021, the fund's deferred tax asset was zero.
-The fund had capital loss carryforwards of \$179.0 million for federal income tax purposes, which can be used to offset future capital gains.
+The fund had capital loss carryforwards of \$276.5 million for federal income tax purposes (as restated, Note 15), which can be used to offset future capital gains.
 To the extent that the fund has taxable income, it will owe federal and state income taxes.
 Tax payments can be funded from investment earnings, fund assets, or borrowings.